-AWS DataSync has simple, predictable, usage-based pricing.
-With DataSync, you pay only for the amount of data that you migrate based on a flat per-gigabyte fee according to your region.
-This fee covers the use of network acceleration technology, managed cloud infrastructure, data validation, and automation capabilities in DataSync.
-There are no resources to manage, no upfront costs, and no minimum fee.
+AWS DataSync offers simple, predictable pricing.
+Pay only for the amount of data that you migrate based on a flat, per-gigabyte fee according to your region.
+This fee covers the use of network acceleration technology, managed cloud infrastructure, data validation, and automation capabilities.
+With DataSync, there are no resources to manage, no upfront costs, and no minimum charge.

-When using DataSync to copy data, you are charged standard request, storage, and data transfer rates to read from and write to AWS services, such as Amazon Simple Storage Service (Amazon S3), Amazon Elastic File System (Amazon EFS), Amazon FSx for Windows File Server, Amazon FSx for Lustre, Amazon FSx for OpenZFS, Amazon FSx for NetApp ONTAP, and AWS Key Management Service (KMS).
-Read about considerations when working with Amazon S3 storage classes in our documentation.
+When using DataSync to copy data, you are charged standard request, storage, and data transfer rates to read from and write to AWS services, such as Amazon Simple Storage Service (Amazon S3), Amazon Elastic File System (Amazon EFS), Amazon FSx for Windows File Server, Amazon FSx for Lustre, Amazon FSx for OpenZFS, Amazon FSx for NetApp ONTAP, and AWS Key Management Service (AWS KMS).
+Read about working with Amazon S3 storage classes in our documentation.
 You are also charged standard rates for Amazon CloudWatch Logs, Amazon CloudWatch Metrics, and Amazon CloudWatch Events.

 Example 1: Archive 50 TB into Amazon S3

-If you perform a one-time migration of 50 TB of 16 MB files into Amazon S3 in US East (Ohio), it costs you the following to use DataSync:
+Cost to use DataSync for a one-time migration of 50 TB of 16 MB files into Amazon S3 in the US East (Ohio) Region:

 (50 TB copied into S3 * 1024 GB * $0.0125/GB) + (1 S3 LIST request * $0.005 / 1000) + (50 TB / 16 MB S3 PUT requests * $0.005 / 1000)